 Somewhere back in March, I was approached by a local publisher to share my previous book review in a translated version on their website, and so I did.
 It was also the month where I started to join Zumba training for the first time in my life ever; I attended the weekly classes all by myself and it was really awkward for being alone at first, but it gets better and comfortable after that.
 I doubted myself and thought that with the sickness I’m having, I couldn’t do it, but I was told not to force myself, to follow my own pace, and to know my limit.
 Eventually I made it as a fun activity — paid the gym as whenever I walked in— so it was less torturing and stressful.

 On the same month too, I finished reading Joan Anderson’s ‘A Year By The Sea’ and started reading Gayle Forman’s ‘Just One Day’ (1st book from the trilogy) and ‘Unquiet Mind’, a memoir by Kay Redfield particularly for research purposes.
-On most nights, I also spent my time teaming up with my gaming buddies playing The Elder Scrolls Online, but recently I played less MMO games and plunged into an old-school RPGs like Dragon Age Origins and 1st Witcher on a part time basis.
+On most nights, I also spent my time teaming up with my gaming buddies playing The Elder Scrolls Online, but recently I played less MMO games and plunged into an old-school RPGs like Dragon Age Origins and 1st Witcher.

 In April, I had this random idea that I wanted to go on a Euro Trip in the future, so I started asking around for feedback and experience from others.
 I was then being introduced by the same publisher to an author who wrote a fictional travelogue about her trip to Europe.
 I finished reading her book in about 2 weeks and ended up writing another book review of hers as requested by the publisher.
 In between, I happened to be feeling a little bit more generous that I also donated for a Star Wars campaign, donated to 2 orphanage houses, pledged for a new under development MMO game, and later contributed to a local crowdfunding theatre project.